 To say that the life of a modern CPA is a busy one would be an understatement.
 Whether you work for a firm or have your own business, your workday is likely pulled in many directions.
 You are faced managing your own time and workload, along with balancing the conflicting attention needs of immediate problem solving with deep-cycle planning and strategy for your business or those of your clients.
 Fortunately, you’ve got a massive number of apps and services that can help keep your head above water.

-As a modern CPA, you need to have a tech stack: a set of tried-and-true apps and connected services that helps you accomplish your daily tasks while staying organized.
+The best CPA advice for the modern day is that you need to have a tech stack: a set of tried-and-true apps and connected services that helps you accomplish your daily tasks while staying organized.

-It is likely that you might already have favored accounting software, so this list goes beyond that to provide productivity tools that can help you communicate efficiently and stay on task with clients, employees, and coworkers.
+It is likely that you might already have favored accounting software, so this list goes beyond that to provide CPA tools for productivity that can help you communicate efficiently and stay on task with clients, employees, and coworkers.

 Own Your To-Do List: Todoist